Now that Emily is no longer competing in the spotlight, she has dedicated herself to shining the spotlight on others:

 “I was fortunate to have a swimming career that lasted 24 years while reaching true heights in the sport.
 Not only have I been successful in the sport, but I also have a passion for passing along lessons and experiences to the next generation!”

-Emily absolutely loves working with kids and helping them find their passion for the sport.
-The “special sauce” to swimming success lies in a concept that all kids can understand: “Have fun!
+Emily absolutely loves working with developing swimmers and helping them find their passion for the sport.
+The “special sauce” to swimming success lies in a concept that all swimmers can understand: “Have fun!
 If you do not have fun with what you are doing, it’s hard to stick with it and be successful.
 Fun and enjoyment is crucial!”

 Emily created a mental health and sport performance education program for Club Wolverine, one of the top swim clubs in the U.S., to teach the intermediate, senior, and national groups about mental health as well as implementing skills to help them in the swimming career.
 In case you haven’t noticed a pattern, Emily does not believe in limits and takes initiative in all that she does to equip athletes for success!

 Well-versed in race strategy, Emily will encourage athletes to branch out and try new tactics.
 “For those interested in open water I would say keep an open mind.
 So much can happen in a race which makes it exciting.
 Every race is so different even if in the same location.
 It isn’t about pacing up and down a black line but about excitement, strategy, change, and pure toughness.
 Open water is hard but it can open doors of traveling the world and being a part of a family.”

 Another theme from Emily’s career that she desires to impart on those crossing her path is to embrace failure.
 Often a source of fear for athletes, failure is actually an integral part of the athletic experience.
 “Failure is a part of every career, whether in swimming or other areas of life.
 Learning to pick yourself up and continue moving forward instead of fearing the ups and downs has been incredibly helpful in both my swimming and post-swimming life pursuits.”